 Agnistambhasana or the fire Log Pose is a great hip opener.
-In Sanskrit, Agni method fire, Stambha means statue and Asana means a Pose.
+In Sanskrit, Agni method fire, Stambha means statue, and Asana means Pose.
 Agnistambhasana is a smooth pose and can be used to improve the power of the hips and groin muscle groups.

 How to do Agnistambhasana (Fire Log Pose)?

 - Sit down in any relaxed position on the ground. keep the legs stretched out.

 - Bend the left knee and location the left leg in front of you.

 - Bend the proper knee and area the proper leg on top of the left leg.
 The 2 legs will seem like two logs of timber piled over one another from the front.
 The two legs will form a triangle along with the hips.

 - Take a seat straight.
 Inhale deeply and extend the backbone.
 Preserve the back and spine straight.
 Now loosen up and breathe normally.

 - The arms may be placed at the knees or it can assume a prayer position or Namaskara role with the two arms together.